AMS Manual for Special Session Organizers

 9. AUDIOVISUAL EQUIPMENT

-At national meetings the usual audiovisual equipment provided for Special Session speakers includes one laptop projector and one screen.
+At national meetings, the usual audiovisual equipment provided for Special Session speakers includes a screen and a LCD projector for projecting presentation slides.
 Because of extraordinarily high costs, requests for extra equipment cannot be filled automatically.
-Just after the abstract deadline for the meeting, please ask your speakers if they expect to need additional a-v equipment for their talks.
-Please contact the audiovisual coordinator for the meeting well in advance who will seek the necessary approvals for expenditures and make the extra arrangements.
+Just after the abstract deadline for the meeting, please ask your speakers if they expect to need additional audiovisual equipment for their talks.
+Please contact the meeting specialist that oversees audiovisual requests for the meeting well in advance.
+They will seek the necessary approvals for expenditures and make the extra arrangements.
 Please note that approvals for extra expenses are made on a case-by-case basis and cannot be guaranteed.
 In order to keep meetings affordable, some requests may not be granted.
 Due to the exorbitant additional late charges, requests made on site cannot be accommodated.
 White or blackboards are not available at national meetings.

 At sectional and international meetings, it is also customary to provide one overhead projector and screen.
 Requests for additional equipment are handled on a case-by-case basis and subject to what the local hosts are able to provide with perhaps limited resources.
-Requests should be made to the meeting coordinator in the Providence office.
+Requests should be made to the meeting specialist in the Providence office.
 If sessions are held in classrooms, blackboards are usually available.

 The associate secretary is the person to whom any question about the scientific program and/or matters of policy should be referred.
-Any other questions regarding the meeting and/or a session should be referred to the meeting coordinator.
+Any other questions regarding the meeting and/or a session should be referred to the meeting specialist.
 A list of the current associate secretaries follows:

 12. GEOGRAPHICAL SECTIONS